-A lump sum buy-out of your long term disability insurance benefits is when a disability insurance company offers to buy-out your monthly disability insurance benefits in exchange for a one-time lump sum amount.
-For example, if you are 35 and are receiving $1,500 per month until the age of 65, that would equate to $540,000 in total disability insurance benefits paid to you during the 30 year period.
+A lump sum buy-out of your long term disability insurance benefits occurs when a disability insurance company offers to buy-out the insured's monthly disability insurance benefits in exchange for a one-time lump sum payment and the insured accepts the buy-out.
+For example, if you are 35 and are receiving $1,500 per month in disability benefits until the age of 65, that would equate to $540,000 in total disability insurance benefits paid to you during the 30 year period.
 What if the disability insurance company were interested in negotiating a buy-out for $100,000?
 Would you prefer to have $100,000 today, or continue to collect $1,500 per month over the next 30 years?
-Determining if and how much of a one-time lump sum amount to accept can be a difficult decision.

-Your disability insurance company will review and analyze your long term disability policy and other factors to determine the value of your policy.
-This valuation method is devised to offer you an amount that may not be in your best financial interest to accept.
+Your disability insurance company will review several factors to reach its opinion on the value of the buy-out.
 When calculating your buy-out offer, the insurer takes into consideration various factors including:

 - Mortality tables